+Any and every report of sexual violence or harassment should be taken seriously.
 Staff should be aware that pupils abused in any of these ways may hide it well, but are likely to be profoundly affected by their experiences.
 Charterhouse cannot allow its pupils to suffer in this context, and it cannot send young people out into the world believing this kind of behaviour is acceptable.
-Further information is available in Part 5 of Keeping Children Safe in Education and in the government's document Sexual violence and sexual harassment between children in schools and colleges.
+Further information is available in the government's document Sexual violence and sexual harassment between children in schools and colleges (which includes legal definitions, an explanation of 'consent', and lists sources of specialist support), and in Part 5 of Keeping Children Safe in Education.

-- sexting, also called Youth Produced Sexual Imagery ('YPSI'), is the creation and sharing of sexualised images by people under the age of 18, usually via mobile phones and social media sites or direct messaging such as 'Snapchat' or 'WhatsApp'.
-Even for a child, making, viewing or sharing a sexual image of someone under 18 is a criminal offence, and can quickly become harmful behaviour.
-'Sexting' is thus a safeguarding issue and every instance must be referred to the DSL or Deputy DSLs, who will then follow the School's protocol (which is based on the UKCCIS guidance).
-Staff who suspect a sexualised image of a child is contained on an electronic device should not view the image, but should consider confiscation (while bearing in mind that the confiscation of one pupil's device may quickly affect the circulation of images amongst other children).
+- consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also called sexting or Youth Produced Sexual Imagery ('YPSI')): people under the age of 18 sometimes create and/or share sexualised images, generally using mobile phones and social media sites or direct messaging such as 'Snapchat' or 'WhatsApp'.
+If two older children of similar age freely choose to share images of themselves, it may not be abusive.
+However, making, viewing or sharing an indecent image of someone under 18 (even for a child) is a criminal offence and can easily become abusive, since (amongst other things) there is always the potential for coercion and/or sharing the image more widely than was originally agreed.
+Thus the sharing of nudes and semi-nude images is always a safeguarding issue, and every instance must be referred to the DSL or Deputy DSLs.
+The School's approach will generally be in line with the UKCIS guidance.
+Staff who suspect a sexualised image of a child is contained on an electronic device should not view or forward the image, but should consider confiscation (while bearing in mind that the confiscation of one pupil's device may quickly affect the circulation of images amongst other children).
 Information for school staff on confiscation from pupils is given in the government's document Searching, screening and confiscation. - violence and physical abuse single or multiple instances of punching, hitting, jabbing, kicking, shaking, slapping, gripping, biting, hair pulling (etc) may well be abusive in the sense they cause harm, and staff should ensure they report every instance as a possible safeguarding issue.
-Staff should also be alert to potentially harmful initiation or 'hazing'-type violence and rituals, especially amongst boys, such as bed-flipping or the football-based game 'bums'. - bullying, racial abuse, and abuse based on gender, religion, culture, disability or special educational need (including online bullying through social networks, online gaming or mobile phones).
-Any form of bullying can become emotionally harmful, and thus abusive, in that like racial abuse and the other forms of abuse included here it can quickly have a profound effect on a young person's development or mental health.
-More detailed information on reporting bullying, and the point at which 'bullying' becomes 'abuse', is provided in the School's document 'Bullying and peer-on-peer abuse: strategy and procedures'. - 38.
-It is not acceptable to tolerate any of these forms of peer-on-peer abuse as "banter", or "just part of growing up", or "boys being boys".
-Staff must not attempt to deal with it solely on their own initiative, or believe their own intervention to be an end to the matter.
-Abuse by young people must be taken as seriously as abuse by adults.
-Every potential instance must be investigated, and subject to the same safeguarding procedures.
-This means following the guidance in paragraphs 29 and 30, and reporting to the DSL or Deputy DSLs, who will investigate as appropriate.
-It is true there will sometimes be a grey area between, on the one hand, incidents which should be regarded as abusive, and on the other, incidents which are more properly dealt with in schools such as (for example) children fighting or experimenting sexually.
-The DSL or Deputy DSLs will advise staff on thresholds.
+Staff should also be alert to potentially harmful initiation or 'hazing'-type violence and rituals, especially amongst boys, such as bed-flipping or the football-based game 'bums'. - prejudice-based and discriminatory bullying: racial abuse, and abuse based on gender, religion, culture, disability, special educational need or health condition (including online bullying through social networks, online gaming or mobile phones).
+Any form of bullying can become emotionally harmful, and thus abusive, in that like racial and other forms of abuse it can quickly have a profound effect on a young person's development or mental health.
+More detailed information on reporting bullying, and the point at which 'bullying' becomes 'abuse', is provided in the School's Anti-Bullying Policy.